-- Evaluate image quality including correct positioning and orientation of the x-ray beam, and how to improve it; recognise problems relating to density, contrast and sharpness, due to inadequate radiographic procedure; and recognise, from films, deficiencies in radiation safety procedures and correct labelling. - Recognise and describe normal radiographic anatomy you should possess a detailed knowledge of the relevant normal radiographic anatomy of the horse and its variation with breed and age - Apply the principles of radiological interpretation the recognition of tissue types; formation of shadowgraphs; effects of superimposition and multiple shadows.
-Changes in opacity, size, shape, position and function of organs.
+- Recognise and describe normal radiographic anatomy you should possess a detailed knowledge of the normal radiographic anatomy of the horse and its variation with breed and age - Make appropriate use of contrast media understand the nature of the more frequently used media and indications for their use; the procedures for performing basic contrast techniques - Apply the principles of radiological interpretation the recognition of tissue types; formation of shadowgraphs; effects of superimposition and multiple shadows.
+Changes in opacity, size, shape, position, number and function of organs.
 The use of simple positional and contrast aids to elucidate radiographic problems.
-The applications of these basic principles to the evaluation of radiological signs in relation to clinical problems of the distal limb and head of the horse - Understand the principles of and apply diagnostic ultrasonography to problems affecting the musculoskeletal system of the distal limb
+The applications of these basic principles to the evaluation of radiological signs in relation to clinical problems